maxnowack/signaldb/docs/core-concepts.md

 In SignalDB, all data is held in memory, which makes query performance exceptionally fast.
 Users can create collections of documents, where each document is a record in the database.
 Queries can be performed on these collections to fetch data according to certain criteria.

+### Schemaless

+SignalDB is schemaless, meaning that you don't have to define a schema for your data before you start using it.
+This allows you to store any data you want, without having to worry about defining a schema first.

 More information on how to define collections and perform queries will be found in the dedicated sections:
 * [Collections](/collections)
 * [Queries](/queries)